-A: No. Open Enrollment is only for Marketplace health insurance plans.
-However, many people also enroll in dental, vision, life insurance, accident insurance, disability insurance and other supplemental policies during Open Enrollment to help protect their peace of mind and well-being all at once.
+A: No. it is only for Marketplace health insurance plans.
+However, many people also enroll in dental, vision, life insurance, accident insurance, disability insurance and other supplemental policies during this time period to help protect their peace of mind and well-being all at once.

 Q: How will I afford health insurance?